-Here are simple step by step instructions on how to set up a worm composting bin.
-From hints and tips on what wormery to buy, to what to feed the worms, this article shows you the starting stages of setting up your own worm farm to bring you the very best completely organic natural fertilizer for...
+Here are simple instructions on how to set up a worm composting bin.
+From hints and tips on what wormery to buy, to what to feed the worms, this article shows you the starting stages of setting up your own worm farm to bring you the very best completely organic natural fertilizer for your garden.

 Centranthus ruber, otherwise known as Red Valerian, Jupiter's Beard or Spur Valerian, is a beautiful perennial plant with stunning swathes of red, pink or white flowers guaranteed to brighten up even the dullest corners of a garden.

 This is a guide to 10 of the easiest perennial plants to grow from seed.
-Perhaps you are looking at packets of perennial flower seeds and are wondering which ones are the best and the easiest to grow.
-Hopefully something here will be of help.
+Perhaps you are looking at packets of perennial flower seeds and wondering which ones are the best and the easiest to grow.
+Hopefully, something here will be of help.

-Here is a list of the top 10 climbing plants perfectly suited for a small garden trellis.
-Bringing color, scent and interest into your yard, climbers also create a decorative screen or an ornamental feature that will bring months of pleasure.
+Here is a list of the top 10 small climbing plants suited for a small garden trellis, and how to grow and care for them.
+Adding climbers creates decorative screens that can bring so much beauty and pleasure.

-Crown Imperials, also known as Fritillaria imperialis, is a wonderful plant to grow as it forms a showy centerpiece in any garden.
+Crown Imperials, also known as Fritillaria imperialis, are wonderful plants to grow as they form showy centerpieces in any garden.

 Many people have wondered what the difference is between Spanish bluebells and English bluebells, especially considering the fact that one is a protected species and one is not.
-This article examines and analyzes the two flowers.
+This article examines the differences between these two varieties.

 Leeks can be forced into becoming everlasting by not allowing them to go to flower at the end of the season.
 This article will show you how.